Ho-Ro/CPM-tools/tcpm/README.md

 You'll need
 * a working installation of `tnylpo`
 * a C compiler on your host operating system (to compile `tcpm_disk`)
-* an system image of CP/M 2 (i.e., a file containing the CCP and BDOS binaries, e.g. `CPMnn.COM` file resulting from a `MOVCPM nn * / SAVE 34 CPMnn.COM` operation)
+* a system image of CP/M 2 (i.e., a file containing the CCP and BDOS binaries, e.g. a `CPMnn.COM` file resulting from a `MOVCPM nn * / SAVE 34 CPMnn.COM` operation)
 * the memory size in kilobytes for which this system image has been created (possible values are 20 to 64, and if you have a `CPMnn.COM`file, this